 Check out our award winning food and chocolate tours!

 Changsho Restaurant or Zoe’s Chinese

 I’ve heard of people travelling from Maine to eat the delicious food at Changsho, and I can attest that it’s a solid favorite in our take-out rotation.
 Although they have a daily lunch buffet, you can also expect yummy cuisine for pick-up or dine-in dinner and big portions.
-Afterwards stroll over to Berryline or Honeycomb Creamery for a sweet treat dessert.
+Afterwards stroll over to Honeycomb Creamery for a sweet treat dessert.